surveysolutions/docs/content/headquarters/accounts/deleting-accounts/index.md

 - may not be used to log in to the system through the web interface;
 - will not be accepted for synchronization;
-- will not be available as a selection in drop-down selections for responsible for interviews and assignments, and be similarly suppressed from other dialogs in the system which imply an active account.
+- will not be available as a selection in drop-down selections for responsible for interviews and assignments, and be similarly suppressed from other dialogs in the system which imply an active account;
+- any web interviews or web assignments for which the archived interviewer was responsible will stay open and valid.

 Accounts that are archived may be subsequently un-archived.
 To do this, as an administrator proceed to the interviewers page, select *"Archived interviewers"* instead of the default *"Active interviewers"* in the filter.
 Then select the account and click *Unarchive*.